Would you know if your teen were huffing? Consider the telltale signs of inhalant use — and what you can do to prevent it.By Mayo Clinic Staff

 What's so dangerous about a can of spray paint or deodorant?
 Plenty.

-Huffing these and other common household products can provide a quick high.
-As harmless as it might seem to kids, the risks of huffing and other types of inhalant use are real — and potentially lethal.
+Huffing, or inhaling, common household products can provide a quick high.
+As harmless as it might seem to kids, the risks are real — and potentially lethal.

-More than 1,000 products are used as inhalants, many of them ordinary household goods.
-They include:
+More than 1,000 products are used as inhalants.
+Many of them ordinary household goods, including:

 - Nail polish remover